SwingGuy1024/SidecarChallenge/README.md

 ## 1. Implementation

 This doesn't exactly implement the Design I produced in the Part 1 of the assignment.
 The biggest change is the menu structure.
 The design calls for a tree structure of Menu Items.
-This implements MenuItems with separate MenuItemOptions, in a many-to-many relationship.
+This implements MenuItems with separate MenuItemOptions, in a one-to-many relationship.

 ### API Design:
 #### General